ey13tech/ey13tech/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+As a student in my final semester, I am on track to graduate with a Bachelor's of Science in Cybercriminology in May.
+With a deep-seated interest in technology and a commitment to tackling intricate problems, I am poised to contribute meaningfully to the field of cybersecurity.

 ## Objective
 [Provide Objective - Remove this afterwards]]